obinns-dd/talks/2025/swift-heroes/README.md

-# I’m Oliver: Let me prove it!
+# What could _possibly_ go wrong?
-## iO**SK**onf 2025
+## Swift Heroes 2025

-I gave a talk about digital identity on Thu 15<sup>th</sup> at iO**SK**onf 25 in Skopje, North Macedonia.
+I gave a talk about software standards and safety on Tue 8<sup>th</sup> April at Swift Heroes 25 in Turin, Italy.

 ### Overview

-Governments across the world are now issuing credentials so we can prove our identity from mobile wallets.
-We need to know our data is safe and can’t be impersonated but how can you trust who I say I am?
-How can I prove my name without sharing my address?
-Mobile identity is the key.
+The talk covered some historic disasters caused by software, how to design safe IT systems and creating a psychologically safe environment in development teams.

 ### Slides